maehrlich1/microhabSel_LC-WGS/markdowns/variantCalling.md

 * `-SNP_pval 1e-6` (To define polymorphic sites.)
 * `-minMaf 0.05` (Would like at least 5 reads confirming an alternative allele.
 Given `-minInd 478` this allows for a MAF filter of 1%.
 However, a 5% cutoff was chosen as a more conservative measure.)
+* `-rmTriallelic 0.05` (Remove sites with a significant chance of being triallelic.)